sumansah4/Password-manager-using-java/README.md

 > "java.util.Random" - This module will help in randomly generate password.

+> "java.util.HashMap" - This module is a built-in data structure that provides a way to store and access elements in a key-value pair format.

+> "javax.swing" - THis is a Java package that provides classes and interfaces for building graphical user interfaces (GUIs).

 ## Tech Stack

-We will use a data structure to store the passwords and similarly access from it.
+We will use a Hash data structure to store the passwords and similarly access from it.

 # Contributer